smarteditors/slate/source/includes/catalogue_items/_filter.md

 Parameter | Default | Description | Type | Required?
 --------- | ------- | ----------- | ---- | --------
 filters | nil | ??? | String | No

+???
+Not sure what this takes. can take a string, but also a hash? ???